umitatalan/BASIC-STOCK-TRACKING/README.md

 2-Unzip it and place it on your xamp pr wamp.
 3-Create Database "ajax_ci_crud" in your PhpMyAdmin.
 4-Import the sql file into the Database you can find in the  zip file you download from here.
+5-Change the base_url at 'application -> config -> config.php'
-5-Run your app and enjoy.
+6-Run your app and enjoy.